Zir0-93/zir0-93.github.io/_posts/2019-01-05-best-practices-deploying-serverless-architectures.md

 ```

-## Store App Config In the Environment
+## App Config Is Stored in the Environment
 An app’s config consists of everything that is likely to vary between deploys (staging, production, developer environments, etc).
 This typically includes:

 - Resource handles to the database, cache or any other attached resources